joesimmonsIT/Traffic-Sources/README.md

 <img src="https://i.imgur.com/RVPRj11.png"/>
 </p>
 <p>
-Go back to Wireshark and in the search bar type "icmp" and Press Enter, to clear all the traffic.
+Go back to Wireshark and in the search bar type "icmp" and Press "Enter", to clear all the traffic.
 </p>
 <br />